Gauleiter: After the Nazi seizure of power

 Adolf Wagner, Gauleiter in Munich, the headquarters of the Nazi Party, from 1 November 1929.
 Though incapacitated by a stroke in June 1942, he remained titular Gauleiter until his death on 12 April 1944.

 On 30 January 1933, the Nazi Party took power and established the state of Nazi Germany.
-At the national government level, Hitler selected two Gauleiters to also become Reichsministers of two of the new ministries that he established: the Reich Ministry of Propaganda in March 1933 and the Reich Ministry of Science, Education and Culture in May 1934.
+At the national government level, Hitler selected two Gauleiters to also become Reichsministers of two of the new ministries that he established: the Reich Ministry of Propaganda in March 1933 (Joseph Goebbels) and the Reich Ministry of Science, Education and Culture in May 1934 (Bernhard Rust).

 As for regional governments, the Gauleiters quickly became the key agents in extending Nazi control over the German States (Länder) and Prussian provincial governments.
 Gauleiters soon obtained unquestioned authority in their jurisdiction.
 Party control over the civil administration became institutionalized when in most (but not all) cases the Gauleiter was appointed to the supreme civil administrative post in his area.
 Under the "Second Law on the Coordination of the States with the Reich" of 7 April 1933, the new position of Reichsstatthalter (Reich Governor) was created.
 Given broad powers, this official was charged with ensuring State compliance with the policies of the Reich central government, and was described by Hitler as a "viceroy of the Reich."
 Hitler staffed these posts almost exclusively with Gauleiters.
 Similarly, in the Prussian provinces, the Oberpräsident (High President) positions also were largely taken over by Gauleiters.
 Most Gauleiters thus united under their control the highest Party and governmental offices in their jurisdictions.
 However, since all Party Gau boundaries and State/provincial boundaries still did not necessarily coincide, this arrangement sometimes led to overlapping jurisdictions and added to the administrative conflict typical of Nazi Germany.